-- 2. Additionally, facilities should ask: - Have you taken any recent (within the last 14 days) trips on cruise ships or participated in other settings where crowds are confined to a common location?
+- 2. Additionally, facilities should ask: - Have you taken any recent trips (within the last 14 days) on cruise ships or participated in other settings where crowds are confined to a common location?

 If the answer is yes, facilities should suggest deferring the visit to a later date.
-If the visitor's entry is necessary, they should use Personal Protective Equipment (PPE) while onsite.
+If the visitor's entry is necessary, they should use PPE while onsite.
 If the facility does not have PPE, the facility should restrict the individual's visit, and ask them to come back after at least 14 days with no symptoms of COVID-19.

-3. For those individuals that do not meet the above criteria, facilities can allow entry but may require visitors to use PPE such as facemasks (see expanded guidance below).
+3. For those individuals that do not meet the above criteria, facilities can allow entry but may require visitors to use Personal Protective Equipment (PPE) such as facemasks (see expanded guidance below).

-Visitor Recommendations
+CMS Visitor Recommendations

-- For providers located in counties, or counties adjacent, to where a COVID-19 case has occurred: Consider limiting visitation.
-(Limiting means that visitors should not be allowed to enter the facility except for end-of-life situations or when a visitor is essential for the resident's emotional wellbeing and care.
+- For providers located in counties, or counties adjacent, to where a COVID-19 case has occurred: CMS recommends limiting visitation.
+[Limiting means that visitors should not be allowed to enter the facility except for end-of-life situations or when a visitor is essential for the resident's emotional well-being and care.
 Example: a daughter who visits her mother every Monday, would cease these visits, and limit her visits to only those situations when her mom has a significant issue.
-Also, during the visit, the daughter would limit her contact with her mother and only meet with her in her room or a place the facility has specifically dedicated for visits.) - For providers NOT located in counties, or counties adjacent, to where a COVID-19 case has occurred: Consider discouraging visitation.
-[Discouraging means that the facility allows normal visitation practices (except for those individuals meeting the restricted criteria), however the facility advises individuals to defer visitation until further notice (through signage, calls, etc.).]
+Also, during the visit, the daughter would limit her contact with her mother and only meet with her in her room or a place the facility has specifically dedicated for visits.] - For providers NOT located in counties, or counties adjacent, to where a COVID-19 case has occurred: CMS recommends discouraging visitation.
+[Discouraging means that the facility allows normal visitation practices (except for those individuals meeting the restricted criteria), however the facility advises individuals to defer visitation until further notice (through signage, calls, etc.).] - Remember: Residents still have the right to access the Ombudsman program.
+If in-person access is allowable, use the guidance below.
+If in-person access is not available due to infection control concerns, facilities need to facilitate resident communication (by phone or other format) with the Ombudsman program or any other entity listed in 42 CFR § 483.10(f)(4)(i) (exp. resident's physician, DIA, DHS, resident's representative).

-If Visitation Is Allowed, Consider:
+If Visitation Is Allowed, CMS Recommendations

-- Offer PPE for individuals entering the facility (if supply allows). - Provide instruction, before visitors enter the facility and residents' rooms, on hand hygiene, limiting surfaces touched, and use of PPE according to current facility policy while in the resident's room. - Instruct visitors to limit their movement within the facility to the resident's room (e.g., reduce walking the halls, avoid going to dining room, etc.). - Promote safe visitation by suggesting limited physical contact (practice social distances with no hand-shaking or hugging, and remaining six feet apart). - If possible (e.g., pending design of building), creating dedicated visiting areas (e.g., "clean rooms") near the entrance to the facility where residents can meet with visitors in a sanitized environment.
+- Offer PPE for individuals entering the facility (if supply allows). - Provide instruction, before visitors enter the facility and residents' rooms, on hand hygiene, limiting surfaces touched, and use of PPE according to current facility policy while in the resident's room. - Instruct visitors to limit their movement within the facility to the resident's room (e.g., reduce walking the halls, avoid going to dining room, etc.). - Promote safe visitation by suggesting limited physical contact (practice social distances with no handshaking or hugging, and remaining six feet apart). - If possible (e.g., pending design of building), creating dedicated visiting areas (e.g., "clean rooms") near the entrance to the facility where residents can meet with visitors in a sanitized environment.
 Facilities should disinfect rooms after each resident-visitor meeting.